CompuTec/computec-docs/docs/processforce/user-guide/quality-control/test-protocols/test-protocol-for-operation.md

 ## Example

-If there is a process, a kind of First Check before starting/completing the operation, Test Protocol should be defined in Routing to relate QC with Operation.
-There would be some requirements like blocking operation to start via PDC if QC - First check is not Passed.
+For processes requiring a quality check before or after an operation (such as a "First Check"), the Test Protocol should be defined in the Routing, associating the QC check directly with the operation.
+In such cases, requirements like blocking the operation from starting through PDC if the QC check (First check) has not been passed can be enforced.

+---
+By linking Test Protocols to specific operations within the production process, ProcessForce enables greater control over quality management.
+It allows manufacturers to apply quality checks precisely when needed and ensures that operations are carried out only when quality standards are met.
+This method helps to maintain high-quality standards and prevent operational delays due to non-compliance.